This year the government will deport over 300,000 immigrants.

 What happens when your family immigration visa petition, adjustment of status application, or citizenship application is denied or rejected?

 In some cases you may need to file a motion to reopen or motion to reconsider the denial, specialized form of appealing the government’s immigration decision.
 In others you may need to show up at immigration court to defend yourself against deportation charges.

 Each type of denial has different requirements.
 Generally, you must act quickly, within 30 days or less, to protect your rights to fight back.

 The danger of doing nothing . . . or taking too long . . . is separation from your family, perhaps forever.

 That’s not the path to family unity and immigration success.

-If you’re serious about evaluating winning permanent residence through a family member, with fresh eyes in a comprehensive manner . . .
+If you’re serious about discovering how to bring or keep your family members together, with fresh eyes in a comprehensive manner . . .